SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 -The carrier_type classified the airlines into low-cost carriers and full-service carriers.

--The airline_status classified airlines based on their values/features provided,the condition for classifying them are as follows:
+The airline_status classified airlines based on their values/features provided,the condition for classifying them are as follows:
 - Airlines with a ask and load factor value means the airline operated therefore clasified as "operated"
 - Airlines with with only load factor as also classified "operator" meaning they operated but the ask was not provided
 - Airlines with ask value only are classified "active" which means they have availabe seats but not patronized by passengers